ReverendBayes/AI-Powered-Call-Center-Intelligence/readme.md

 Combining Whisper transcription, GPT-3.5 insights (affordable token cost), PII redaction, next best offer generation, and visual analytics — this project gives supervisors real-time understanding of what customers feel, need, and signal during calls.
 It doesn't stop at classification: it helps supervisors act, follow up, and retain.

+---
-## 🔁 Real-Time AI + Trained Machine Learning Churn Predictor (\~95% Accuracy)
+### Optional: Integration with a Trained Machine Learning Churn Predictor (\~95% Accuracy)
 This platform can be **combined with the [Telecom Churn Predictor](https://github.com/ReverendBayes/Telecom-Churn-Predictor/)** to extend real-time call analysis into actionable retention strategies.

+When enabled, the pipeline uses PII redaction to extract the customer’s phone number, then passes it into the model to return a churn risk classification — **High**, **Medium**, or **Low** — based on historical behavior patterns.

+This integration is critical because only **1 in 26 customers** will actually inform a company before leaving.
+The model surfaces silent churn signals that behavioral call analysis alone may miss, providing a more objective and data-grounded view of retention risk.

 The churn model: